markqian/3D-cube-with-perspective/README.md

 **Introduction**

 This code implements a 3D unit cube with perspective using 2D line segments.
 You can manipulate this cube with various geometric transformations such as rotation, translation and scaling.
-Stuff like field of view, near plane, far plane and clipping is implemented as well.
+Stuff like field of view, near plane, far plane and clipping are implemented as well.
 The clipping algorithm is based on the paper "A trip down the Graphics pipeline: Line Clipping" by Jim Blinn.

 **To make this code:**
 Type make in source directory.